a-poor/color-palettes/README.md

 I chose to use KMeans and Agglomerative clustering for their speed and in order to get a definite color palette size after running the algorithm.

 In addition to clustering the images' RGB (red-green-blue) values, I applied the same algorithms on the images' HSV (hue-saturation-value) values.

+## Running the Notebook

+You can run the notebook using binder, [here](https://mybinder.org/v2/gh/a-poor/color-palettes/main?filepath=color-palettes.ipynb).

+Or you can download the notebook and run it ([requirements.txt](requirements.txt)).

+Note that the algorithms have only been tested on images with 3 color-channels.

 ## Issues